nickbrandt/GitLab/doc/ci/yaml/README.md

 Without [pipelines for merge requests](../merge_request_pipelines/index.md), pipelines run on branches or tags that don't have an explicit association with a merge request.
-In this case, a previous SHA is used to calculate the diff, which equivalent to `git diff HEAD~`.
+In this case, a previous SHA is used to calculate the diff, which is equivalent to `git diff HEAD~`.
-This could result in some unexpected behavior, including:
+This can result in some unexpected behavior, including:

 - When pushing a new branch or a new tag to GitLab, the policy always evaluates to true.
 - When pushing a new commit, the changed files are calculated using the previous commit